|An Analysis of the German Disability Policy|

 In Germany, disable persons who choose to live independently are eligible to apply for financial support.
 This support is used for the purchase of equipment like wheel chairs and other equipments designed to ease independent living for disabled persons.
 They can also apply for funding aimed at modifying the houses they chose to live in.
 The government also provides transportation to enable disabled persons can relocate to wherever they choose to start their independent lives.
 Upon such application, the financial requirement of each individual is assessed and approved according to his or her specific case.
 In most instances, the financial support these persons receive is provided by local government.
 Another source of financing is the National Compulsory Health Insurance Fund.
 Assistive equipment is provided by national agencies charged with vocational rehabilitation of disabled persons.
 In Germany, one of the largest integration service institutions for disabled person is known in German as “Intergrationsamter.”

 In Germany, most of the personal assistance provided to disabled persons is managed by disabled persons themselves.
 These services include and are not limited to recreation, personal care, work place assistance, apprenticeship, and mobility assistance.
 Following the introduction of personal assistance, disabled people have controlled and directed these services.
-This is based on the belief that disabled persons best understand the needs of their fellow disabled brothers and sisters they are charged with controlling and managing personnel.
-They make all the decisions that have to do with contracts, working condition and remunerations.
-Generally, people with serious disabilities have the right to receive personal assistance, and such support is evaluated based on the specific situation and then the grant is made available if appropriate.
+This is based on the belief that disabled persons best understand the needs of their fellow disabled brothers and sisters; they are charged with controlling and managing personnel.
+They make all the decisions that have to do with contracts, working condition and remuneration.
+Generally, people with serious disabilities have the right to receive personal assistance, and such support is evaluated based on the specific situation; then the grant is made available if appropriate.
 These grants can either be cash or in kind.

 The German government has put in a lot of effort when it comes to improving the quality of life for disabled people.
 The key element of the German government’s strategy to improve the life of disabled people includes the provision of healthcare, education and, where possible, employment to qualified disabled people.
 The government believe that by addressing these issues, it can improve the quality of life for the disabled segment of its population.
 Most disabled people persons have a desire to live independently and the German government is doing much to ensure that disabled people realise this dream.

 In conclusion, it can be said that disability activists have put in a lot of effort to improve the quality of life for disable persons in Germany.
 These decades- old efforts have had results, and the situation for the disabled has improved greatly in recent decades in many ways.
 However, it is important to note that there is a great deal to be done in order to make life more comfortable and full for disabled persons.
 One of the biggest problems identified by disabled persons in Germany is discrimination, which mostly comes from the non disabled persons in society.
 Unfortunately, most of Germany’s disability policies tend to focus solely on the disabled segment of the population and this is arguably why disabled persons continue to be discriminated against.
 In order to improve on the current state of affairs, the German government needs to introduce massive education campaigns which should target the non disabled segment of the population.
-Having said that, it will certainly take a a great deal of time to completely eradicate discrimination against disabled persons in Germany, especially in an age of economic strife and high unemployment.
+Having said that, it will certainly take a great deal of time to completely eradicate discrimination against disabled persons in Germany, especially in an age of economic strife and high unemployment.

 David, J. I. (2004) Income, Inequality, and Uncertainty: Differences between the Disabled and Nondisabled, Oxford: Oxford University Press, pp. 40-45